newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/carnival-fire-permit.md

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }

-A fire permit for each activity that requires it
+A fire permit for each activity that requires it.

 :::